Located on what was originally an island off Malahide, near Dublin, The Island Golf Club is a little piece of golfing heaven.

 If you head to Ireland to play some golf, The Island should be at the top of your list.
-Land in Dublin and you are right on the doorstep of one the world's most natural and fun courses
+Land in Dublin and you are right on the doorstep of one the world's most natural links courses

 The Island is considered a Travelling Golfer 'must play'

 The Travelling Golfer can tailor a golf trip to Ireland to suit your group.
 For itinerary suggestions please see Destinations: Ireland

 For further information please enquire here: